vicinityh2020/vicinity-neighbourhood-manager/README.md

 gpg:               imported: 1  (RSA: 1)
 ```
 ###### Next, we have to add the MongoDB repository details so apt will know where to download the packages from.
 Issue the following command to create a list file for MongoDB.
+* WARNING: It may change depending on the Linux distribution
 * echo "deb http://repo.mongodb.org/apt/debian jessie/mongodb-org/3.4 main" | sudo tee /etc/apt/sources.list.d/mongodb-org-3.4.list
 ###### After adding the repository details, update the packages list and install the MongoDB package.
 * sudo apt-get update